python/cpython/Doc/library/socket.rst

 .. method:: socket.listen(backlog)

    Listen for connections made to the socket.
-The *backlog* argument specifies the maximum number of queued connections and should be at least 1; the maximum value is system-dependent (usually 5).
+The *backlog* argument specifies the maximum number of queued connections and should be at least 0; the maximum value is system-dependent (usually 5), the minimum value is forced to 0.

 .. method:: socket.makefile(mode='r', buffering=None, *, encoding=None, \